grafana/scenes/docusaurus/docs/scene-app-tabs.md

 ### Step 3.
 Configure tabs for page

 Tabs are instances of `SceneAppPage` objects.
-Similarily to creating scene page, you create tabs.
-To render tabs, use `tabs` property of the `SceneAppPage` object.
+Similar to creating a scene page, you create tabs.
+To render tabs, use the `tabs` property of the `SceneAppPage` object.

 ```tsx